Ten Bad Boys from the World of Sport

-Chabal shocked the public during the latest Rugby World Championship when he featured an ad where he used a baby as a rugby ball.
-Despite this fact, the French is privileged by ad campaigns; he has actually earned over two million Euros from commercials alone.
+Chabal shocked the public during the a Rugby World Championship when he featured an ad where he used a baby as a rugby ball.
+Despite this fact, the Frenchman is privileged by ad campaigns; he has actually earned over two million Euros from commercials alone.

 Maradona is a god in his home country, Argentina but he is also a character whose bad reputation is no longer a secret.
 No opponent could match the Atomic Barrel (his nickname) on the football field, but outside it, Maradona could hardly be called a sportsman.
 The Argentinean started to take heroine on a regular basis when he transferred to Barcelona in 1982.